developer-omar/firefox-extension/README.md

 1. pnpm
 2. Webpack 5
+3. Babel
-3. React 18
+4. React 18
-4. Typescript
+5. Typescript
-5. SASS
+6. SASS

 ## Settings

-Change the value of `const extensionName` to the name of its extension, to create a directory with the same name, by default the value is `example-extension`
+Change the value of `const extensionName` in `webpack.config.js` to the name of its extension, to create a directory with the same name, by default the value is `example-extension`

 ## Installation